mnp/libfast-mktime/README.md

 ==============

-This is a micro-optimization for mktime(3) that will speed it up around 86x in the best case and have a slight impact in the worse.
+This is a micro-optimization for mktime(3) that will speed it up around 10x to 86x in the best case and have a slight impact in the worse.

 Motivation
 ----------